-OneJustice is excited to launch the Organizational Change Accelerators (OCA), a series of workshops dedicated to coaching legal aid groups in key areas of organizational development: Pro Bono, Research and Evaluation, and Innovation.
+OneJustice is excited to launch the Organizational Change Accelerators (OCA), a series of workshops dedicated to coaching legal aid groups in key areas of organizational development: Pro Bono, Program Evaluation, and Innovation.
 In this five month program - comprised of classroom lecture, small group work, and action planning - participants learn frameworks to apply to their work, and implement a Capstone Project to strengthen their nonprofit in one of the key areas.
 This process is facilitated by OneJustice senior staff with multidisciplinary backgrounds and experience in legal aid settings.

 - Learn best practices for improving organizational performance and increasing impact